curegit/line-sticker-downloader/README.md

 seq 1000 2000 | xargs -L 1 -P 8 php download.php
 ```

-In case of PowerShell 7.0 or newer, `ForEach-Object -Parallel` is suitable.
+In the case of PowerShell 7.0 or newer, `ForEach-Object -Parallel` is suitable.

 ```ps1
 2000..3000 | ForEach-Object -ThrottleLimit 8 -Parallel { php download.php $_ }